valentk777/STT_ConvertPdfToAudio/README.md

-# STT_ConvertPdfToAudio
-Convert pdf text to audio
+# TTS Convert Txt or Pdf To Audio